hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 preferrably 3 or 5, but never an even number to prevent split-brain), clients and optionally Consul servers and clients.
 Before we start discussing the specifics around bootstrapping clusters we should discuss the network topology.
-Nomad models infrastructure as Regions and Datacenters.
-Nomad Regions may contain multiple datacenters.
-Nomad Servers are assigned to the same region and hence a region is a single scheduling domain in Nomad.
-Each cluster of Nomad Servers support only one region, however multiple Regions can be stitched together to allow a globally coherent view of an organization's resources.
+Nomad models infrastructure as regions and datacenters.
+Nomad regions may contain multiple datacenters.
+Nomad servers are assigned to the same region and hence a region is a single scheduling domain in Nomad.
+Each cluster of Nomad servers support only one region, however multiple regions can be stitched together to allow a globally coherent view of an organization's resources.